Lead Opinion

 A. The Standard of Review

-For an expert‘s testimony to be admissible, the expert witness must be qualified to testify about “scientific, technical, or other specialized knowledge,”
+For an expert’s testimony to be admissible, the expert witness must be qualified to testify about “scientific, technical, or other specialized knowledge,” Tex.R.
+Evid.
+702, and the testimony must be relevant and based upon a reliable foundation.
+Exxon Pipeline Co. v.
+Zwahr,

 B. The Expert’s Testimony

 Dr. Kurt Marshek, an emeritus professor of mechanical engineering at the University of Texas, testified for Hughes.
-In preparing for his testimony, Marshek reviewed the police accident report and photographs from thе accident scene, visited and took measurements at the accident site, specifically measured the gouge and scrape marks created by the accident, ran skid tests with an exemplar vehicle and measuring device to determine the roadway‘s coefficient of friction, inspected and photographed the Yukon, collected data on the Yukon‘s speed and braking during the five seconds before impact from the vehicle‘s “black box,” performed a time-distance analysis, and reviewed the accident scene witnesses’ statements and depositions.
+In preparing for his testimony, Marshek reviewed the police accident report and photographs from the accident scene, visited and took measurements at the accident site, specifically measured the gouge and scrape marks created by the accident, ran skid tests with an еxemplar vehicle and measuring device to determine the roadway’s coefficient of friction, inspected and photographed the Yukon, collected data on the Yukon’s speed and braking during the five seconds before impact from the vehicle’s “black box,” performed a time-distance analysis, and reviewed the accident scene witnesses’ statements and depositions.
 Employing this data, Marshek rendered drawings of the accident site to illustrate his theory of the accident.
-Marshek‘s theory was that Rodriguez left his lane of travel, crossed over the center line into the westbound lane, and partially re-entered his eastbound lane before the initial impact with the Yukon.
-Marshek further concluded Kimberly Hughes steered sharply left into the eastbound lane to avoid Rodriguez‘s gravel truck, which then at least partially occupied her lane, resulting in the collision in Rodriguez‘s eastbound lane.3
+Mar-shek’s theory was that Rodriguez left his lane of travel, crossed over the center line into the westbound lane, and partially reentered his eastbound lane before the initial impact with the Yukon.
+Marshek further concluded Kimberly Hughes steered sharply left into the eastbound lane to avoid Rodriguez’s gravel truck, which then at least partially occupied her lane, resulting in the collision in Rodriguez’s eastbound lane.

 C. TXI’s Reliability Complaints

-TXI complains Marshek‘s testimony is no evidence that Rodriguez proximately caused the сollision.
-Marshek was the only witness to suggest the gravel truck crossed the center line, but TXI assails his testimony, arguing that (1) Marshek incorrectly assumed that the gouge mark pointed the place on the road where the Yukon collided with the gravel truck‘s second axle; (2) Marshek incorrectly assumed the gouge mark indicated the angle of the gravel truck at the moment the Yukon struck it; (3) Marshek calculated the gravel truck‘s position based on an imprecise witness time estimate contrary to proper protocol; and (4) Marshek selectively relied on eyewitness line-of-sight testimony.
+TXI complains Marshek’s testimony is no evidence that Rodriguez proximately caused the collision.
+Marshek was the only witness to suggest the gravel truck crossed the center line, but TXI assails his testimony, arguing that (1) Marshek incоrrectly assumed that the gouge mark pinpointed the place on the road where the Yukon collided with the gravel truck’s second axle; (2) Marshek incorrectly assumed the gouge mark indicated the angle of the gravel truck at the moment the Yukon struck it; (3) Marshek calculated the gravel truck’s position based on an imprecise witness time estimate contrary to proper protocol; and (4) Marshek selectively relied on eyewitness line-of-sight testimony.

-TXI also contends Marshek incorrectly estimated the gravel truck‘s position by distorting Rodriguez‘s testimony and ignoring accepted accident reconstruction protocol.
+TXI also contends Marshek incorrectly estimated the gravel truck’s position by distorting Rodriguez’s testimony and ignoring accepted accident reconstruction protocol.
 Rodriguez testified that he turned the gravel truck to the right in an attempt to avoid the collision, but his estimates of how long he turned varied from “probably one second or less” to “two or three seconds, I think.”
-TXI argues Marshek distorts Rodriguez‘s testimony by relying on these statements, yet rejecting Rodriguez‘s assertion that he never crossed the center line.
-Further, it contends Marshek violated accident reconstruction protocol by relying primarily on Rodriguez‘s time estimates instead of physical data.
+TXI argues Mar-shek distorts Rodriguez’s testimony by relying on these statements, yet rejecting Rodriguez’s assertion that he never crossed the center line.
+Further, it contends Marshek violated accident reconstruction protocol by relying primarily on Rodriguez’s time estimates instead of physical data.

-Marshek‘s reliance on Rodriguez‘s statements does not distort Rodriguez‘s testimony.
+Marshek’s reliance on Rodriguez’s statements does not distort Rodriguez’s testimony.
 In City of Keller v.
 Wilson, we said that “evidence cannot be taken out of context in a way that makes it seem to support a verdict when in fact it never did.”
-168 S.W.3d 802, 812 (Tex.
-2005) (citing Bostrom Seating, Inc. v.
-Crane Carrier Co., 140 S.W.3d 681, 684-85 (Tex.
-2004)).
-We provided an example: “If a witness‘s state-

-Marshek‘s use of Rodriguez‘s testimony also did not violate accepted accident reconstruction protocol.
-According to TXI‘s testifying expert, John Painter, an accident reconstruction specialist uses witness statements to help fill gaps after the specialist analyzes the physical data.
-Painter acknowledged eyewitness statements assist in reconstructing an accident, but implied such statements cannot be an expert‘s primary data source.
-As discussed above, Marshek based the gravel truck‘s position on the physical evidence—the gouge mark angle, the subsequent scrapes’ angles, and the gravel truck‘s brake marks—using Rodriguez‘s testimony solely to bolster his theory.
+Marshek’s use of Rodriguez’s testimony also did not violate accepted accident reconstruction protocol.
+According to TXI’s testifying expert, John Painter, an accident reconstruction specialist uses witness statements to help fill gaps after the specialist analyzes the physical data.
+Painter acknowledged eyewitness statements assist in reconstructing an accident, but implied such statements cannot be an expert’s primary data source.
+As discussed above, Marshek based the gravel truck’s position on the physical evidence— the gouge mark angle, the subsequent scrapes’ angles, and the gravel truck’s brake marks—using Rodriguez’s testimony solely to bolster his theory.
 Although his time estimates changed, Rodriguez consistently maintained that he turned to the right before the collision.
-Given the gravel truck‘s speed, Marshek concluded that even with only one second of movement (Rodriguez‘s lowest estimate), Rodriguez would have started the turn from the Yukon‘s lane.
+Given the gravel truck’s speed, Marshek concluded that even with only one second of movement (Rodriguez’s lowest estimate), Rodriguez would have started thе turn from the Yukon’s lane.

 D. Conclusion

-Marshek‘s testimony here, however, was neither conclusory nor subjective.
+Marshek’s testimony here, however, was neither eonclusory nor subjective.
 His observations, measurements, and calculations were, as in Ledesma, tied to the physical evidence in the case which likewise provided support for his conclusions and theory.
-Marshek‘s expert testimony thus meets our standard for reliability, and the trial court therefore did not abuse its discretion by admitting the testimony.
+Marshek’s expert testimony thus meets our standard for reliability, and the trial court therefore did not abuse its discretion by admitting the testimony.

 III.
 The Illegal Immigrant Issue

-A. The Negligent-Hiring/Negligent-Entrustment Claim
+A. The Negligent-Hiring/Negligent-Entrustmenl Claim

 B. Use of Immigration Status as Impeachment Evidence